-As long as you truly have the right resources – skilled laborers, reliable and safe-to-operate tools, and the right knowledge about your construction ambitions – then DIYing your build can save you quite a bit of cash in the long run.
+If you truly have the right resources – skilled laborers, reliable and safe-to-operate tools, the right knowledge about your construction ambitions and other basics – then DIYing your build can save you quite a bit of cash in the long run.
 The more you choose to do yourself, the more money you can put back in your pocket.

-However, you may still want to consider recruiting the help of an architect, designer or contractor to avoid making any costly mistakes – especially if this is your first-ever build.
+However, you may still want to consider recruiting an architect, designer or contractor to avoid making any costly mistakes – especially if this is your first-ever build.

-But if you’re feeling confident in your skills, the internet should be able to provide you with plenty of resources.
-Don’t be afraid to download floorplans from online for inspiration or hit up Pinterest for some trendy home project ideas.
+That said, if you’re feeling confident in your skills, the internet should be able to provide you with plenty of resources and tips.
+Don’t be afraid to download floor plans online for inspiration or hit up Pinterest for some trendy home project ideas.